neondatabase/serverless/CONFIG.md

 // -> [{ id: 12, title: "My post", ... }]
 ```

-However, the `neon(...)` function exposes two configuration options to customise the return format of the query function.
-These are `fullResults` and `arrayMode`.
+However, you can customise the return format of the query function using the configuration options `fullResults` and `arrayMode`.
+These options are available both on the `neon(...)` function and on the query function it returns (but only when the query function is called as an ordinary function, not as a tagged-template function).

 ### `arrayMode: boolean`